 Sometimes you got to look at, maybe I was wrong, maybe I helped create some problems in this relationship, maybe I could have done more to help my situation.
 There is nothing wrong with being honest with your faults.
 It is not about self-blame or criticism.This is about having self compassion and respect for your imperfect qualities as a human being.
 Doing this can only help you grow and improve.
 Remember you can’t help others change, but you can do things for yourself.
 Asking yourself, how could I have handled the situation better?, what can I improve on?
 These questions can be very empowering and can only help your journey to self growth.
 This can allow you to not continue to do the things that creates problems in your life.

 All this can help you grow and become a better version of oneself.
 This will allow you to come to an understanding.
 It will allow you to have peace of mind.
-Worrying, being angry, bitter upset about what others, and what life has done to you serves you no purpose.
+Worrying, being angry, being bitter and upset about what others, and what life has done to you serves you no purpose.
 It is human to have these feelings and you should, but there is a time to come to an understanding, look within yourself, improve what you could have done and move forward.
 Learning to change your story.

 So what is the point of my post.
 Here are the things to take from this.